Here’s how you can go about planning a home birth.

 Reaction to home birth plans

-A home birth should be just as realistic and positive an option as having your baby in hospital (RCM, 2008).
+A home birth should be just as realistic and positive an option as having your baby in hospital or a midwife-led birth centre.
+National guidelines for the care of healthy women and babies recommend that women with straightforward pregnancies are supported to choose any setting for birth, including home birth (NICE, 2014).
 So it’s completely valid to ask for it, or to chat through it to get more information.

 What to check with your midwife